Capstone-Projects-2025-Spring/project-piggyback-learning-team-2/documentation/docs/testing/integration-testing.md

 1. Upon reaching a designated timestamp, the video pauses, and a question is displayed and read aloud to the user.

-2. The user can answer the question by typing or selecting from multiple-choice options.
+2. The user can answer the question by selecting from multiple-choice options.

 3. Upon clicking the speaker button, the question is read aloud again.